 3. The Executive Board shall exercise its budgetary powers in accordance with Articles 63 and 64.

-For the purposes of Articles 17, 19, 22, 29a, 30, 31a, 32 and 35b to 35h, the Executive Board shall be competent to act and to take decisions.
-The Executive Board shall keep the Board of Supervisors informed of the decisions it takes.
+For the purposes of Articles 17, 19, 22(4) and 30, , the Executive Board shall be competent to act and to take decisions.
+For the purposes of Articles 22(1), 22(2), 22(3), 22(5), 29a, 32, 31a and 35b to 35h, the Executive Board shall be competent to prepare decisions which shall be subject to the decision-making procedure laid down in paragraph 1a of Article 44.
+The Executive Board shall keep the Board of Supervisors informed of all decisions it prepares and takes.
+(773 Swinburne, 774 Ferber, 1089 Berès)

 3a.
-The Executive Board shall examine give an opinion and make proposals on all matters to be decided by the Board of Supervisors.
+The Executive Board shall examine and give an opinion on all matters to be decided by the Board of Supervisors.
+(778 Swinburne)

 4. The Executive Board shall adopt the Authority's staff policy plan and, pursuant to Article 68(2), the necessary implementing measures of the Staff Regulations of Officials of the European Communities ('the Staff Regulations’).